Athi-Patra Ruga: Future White Women of Azania (FWWoA, 2010–2016)

 FWWoA consists of several works, including performance, tapestry, sculpture, video, and photography creating a saga.
 FWWoA is an allegory of post apartheid nationalism, where Ruga then becomes the "elder" or historian.
 Creating this constellationary history, drawing references from pre Xhosa history and post apartheid South Africa, tells the history of the non-dynastic line of queens who rule the lands of Azania.
 Ruga's works are attentive to the demands for justice for his ancestors and the need for radical transformation in the future, to shatter the ideologies of "rainbowism".
 By using Azania as the framework for a critical history of South Africa, FWWoA reveals the silencing of black voices that extends back to the first moments of colonial contact, while also addressing the impossible and unrealized ideologies of forgiveness, reconciliation and redemption practiced in a post apartheid South African.

 Azania's allegorical capacity derives from its status as a symbol of a liberated South Africa during the anti-apartheid struggle.
 However, the term has a specific history that complicates such dreams.
 The place name 'Azania' first appears in The Periplus of the Erythraean Sea (40 AD) to refer to the lands of southern and eastern Africa.
 By designating the lands of Africa as 'Azania,' Ruga understands the label as one example in a long history of constructing Africa as uninhabited until European colonial contact.

 Ruga's tapestries in the FWWoA saga chronicles allegorical depictions of queens, maps, and other iconography of Azania.
 The struggles of the non-dynastic line of queens depicting signifiers of an Azanian national identity: national seal, crest, flower, maps, while also including Ruga's long standing interest in popular culture.
-Taking inspirations from Gustave Eiffel's 'Statue of Liberty' or Eugene Delacroix's 'Liberty Leading the People', Ruga brings about the idea of objectifying the woman's body as the conflict, but in his own work creates them as powerful but passive.
+Taking inspirations from Gustave Eiffel's 'Statue of Liberty' or Eugène Delacroix's 'Liberty Leading the People', Ruga brings about the idea of objectifying the woman's body as the conflict, but in his own work creates them as powerful but passive.
 In his work 'The Lands of Azania', Ruga reworks the map of Eastern Africa.
 Insetting a national animal, the saber-tooth zebra, the Azanian flag, and giving several countries new names.
 Throughout the geography of Azania he further explores the overlaps of exile and diaspora in the African and Jewish communities.

 A narrative with five characters, a national flower, crest and animal including the rainbow coloured balloon characters.
 One of Ahti-Patra's goals was to make a myth accessible even for children.
 A cute figure that has the capacity to be festive, create fanfare yet become disquieting when it violently pops and bleeds.